 Supporting Education and Academic Research

-Over the years, Resolute has provided substantial financial support to universities and colleges to improve education outcomes for our operating communities and to help spark innovation in the forest products sector.
-In 2017, Resolute donated funds for scholarships, research grants, buildings and other needs totaling $400,000.
+Over the years, Resolute has provided substantial financial support to universities and colleges to improve education outcomes in our operating communities and to help spark innovation in the forest products sector.
+In 2018, Resolute donated funds for scholarships, research grants, buildings and other needs totaling close to $470,000.
 Here are some examples of our support for education and research: